clouden90/ufs-HTF-containers/README.md

 The prototype UFS-HTF should work with any linux systems with CMake Version > 3.19 and pre-installed Docker.

 ### Download the UFS-HTF prototype
 The UFS-HTF prototype is publicly available on GitHub.
-To download the HTF code, clone the ``develop`` branch and sub-modules of the repository:
+To download the HTF code, clone ``release/public-v1`` branch and sub-modules of the repository:
 ```
-$ git clone --recurse-submodules -b develop https://github.com/clouden90/ufs-HTF-containers.git
+$ git clone --recurse-submodules -b release/public-v1 https://github.com/clouden90/ufs-HTF-containers.git
 ```

 ### Build the UFS-HTF Using CMake